nikkilocke/AccountServer/README.md

 (Fill in the bold fields in the connection string above according to how you set up the database, replacing **localhost** with the machine running MySql if it is running elsewhere on your network.)

 <b id="f3">*</b> The config file is plain text in json format, so you can edit it with any text editor, e.g. Notepad (which comes with Windows).
+In Windows it is stored in c:\ProgramData\AccountServer.
+In Linux it is in /usr/share/AccountServer.

 ## Importing Quick Books data